cloudnative-pg/cloudnative-pg/docs/src/resource_management.md

 -  Specify your required values for memory and CPU in the resources section of the manifest file.
-   This way, you can avoid the `OOM Killed` (where "OOM" stands for Out Of Memory) and `CPU throttle` or any other resources related issues on running instances.
+   This way, you can avoid the `OOM Killed` (where "OOM" stands for Out Of Memory) and `CPU throttle` or any other resource-related issues on running instances.
 -  For your cluster's pods to get assigned to the "Guaranteed" QoS class, you must set limits and requests for both memory and CPU to the same value.
 -  Specify your required PostgreSQL memory parameters consistently with the pod resources (as you would do